jlbrem/starter-academic/content/authors/admin/_index.md

 title: Jacob Bremerman
 email: "jbrem@usc.edu"
 ---
-I am a 1st year Ph.D. student in Computer Science at the University of Southern California.
+I am a 2nd year Ph.D. student in Computer Science at the University of Southern California.
 I work with Xiang Ren and Jonathan May.
 My research interests are primarily in natural language processing and extend to artificial intelligence and lingustics.
 I am interested particularly in multi-/cross-linguality and second-language acquisition.
-Recently, I have been working on projects in machine translation evaluation, speech translation, and information retrieval.
+Recently, I have been working on projects in machine translation robustness and dialgue grounding in text games.